bceverly/sysmanage/FEATURES-TODO.md

     with the opportunity to have
     sysmanage fix the issues.

-7. We should have a settings
-    screen that allows the user
-    to specify default third-
-    party repositories that
-    should be auto-applied to
-    every host that is approved
-    on registration.

-8. Add the ability to deploy
+7. Add the ability to deploy
     a Graylog server as well as
     a Grafana server, given a
     host that it should be